Here's a customized spelling training to improve your spelling skills. You're in the right place to become a better speller!

 The plural forms of mosquito and tornado can be spelled either way.

-This printable guide contains a total of 12 common spelling rules, including these.
+This free printable guide contains a total of 12 common spelling rules, including the ones on this site.
 Expand your spelling training by learning them all.

 Common prefixes and suffixes